-Exhibitors cannot show more than three (3) animals except for Dressage State entry.
-These shall be one (1) foal, one (1) yearling, and one (1) show animal or one (1) production animal and two (2) show animals.
-Exhibitor showing contesting only may register two (2) animals per contesting classes except Fun Days.
+No member can show more than 3 animals at the County Fair, except for the Dressage State entry.
+These shall be one foal: one yearling and one show animal, or one production animal and two show animals.
+Exhibitor showing Contesting only may register two (2) horses per contesting classes except Fun Day